 One option that a young person’s attorney can advocate for in Harris County is “deferred adjudication.”
 In such a case, the child offender pleads guilty, or no contest, prior to trial in exchange for accepting a course of action such as probation, education or community service.

-If your family includes a juvenile who now faces a criminal charge, contact us today for a free case review.
+If your family includes a juvenile who now faces a criminal charge, contact us today for a case review.
 You may need a criminal defense attorney to guide you in protecting your child’s legal rights.